rzippo/SudokuSolver/User_guide.md

  	  - 9 5  - - -  - - -
  	  - 2 -  - - 8  1 - -

-The sudoku can the be solved, at the best of the program's capabilites, using the **solve** command.
+The sudoku can the be solved, at the best of the program's capabilities, using the **solve** command.
+This command uses first deduction, with hidden and naked candidates search, the speculation when those fail.
+Speculations are explored synchronously. **parallelsolve**, instead, uses a parallel exploration of the possible speculations.
+Due to the parallelization overhead, it is less efficient.

 # Manual mode commands